CrazyBayes/CrazyBayes.github.io/README.md

 - **HuaWei Scholarship**, Jilin University & Huawei, 2020

-- **National Endeavor Fellowship**，  Ministry of Education of the People's Republic of China, 2017 & 2018
+- **National Endeavor Fellowship**，Ministry of Education of the People's Republic of China, 2017 & 2018

 <!-- Add more awards as needed -->